 I had found my niche and the first PYRAFIT™ group was formed!

 Developing Our Signature Moves

 As a trainer, my approach to fitness was completely revolutionised by this new set of people I had found to work with.
-Suddenly and to my enormous relief, no one was asking for advice on ‘how to get a six-pack’ or how to tone ‘just my arms’.
-This group of 50-somethings seemed to want ‘more energy’, ‘better moods’, increased flexibility and strength plus some overdue self-exploration into how their own bodies actually want to move – in short; they needed fixing!
+To my enormous relief, no one was asking for advice on ‘how to get a six-pack’ or how to tone ‘just my arms’.
+This group of 50-somethings seemed to want ‘more energy’, ‘better moods’, increased flexibility and strength plus some overdue self-exploration into how their own bodies actually want to move - in short; they needed fixing!

-Once their trust was established, my job was to assess their specific needs and develop the exercises with less focus on convention and , much more, on rehabilitation
+Once their trust was established, my job was to assess their specific needs and develop the exercises with less focus on convention and, much more, on rehabilitation

 For example, a 6ft man with a weak upper back and limited flexibility in his hips, won’t necessarily be well served by a program full of Deadlifts and Bench Presses.
 My responsibility as his PT is, not only, to give him what he want’s (strong legs and pecs) but also; what he needs in the long-term (a strong back and increased range of motion in the hips).